jpt/git-glyph-timelapse/README.md

-# git-to-timelapse
+# git-glyph-timelapse
-Converts the git history of Glyphs .glyph files (Glyphspackage) or UFO .glif files into an animation using DrawBot
+Converts the git history of Glyphs .glyph files (Glyphspackage) into an animation using DrawBot